This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Effectiveness of Peer-Delivered Trauma Treatment in a Rural Community: A Randomized Non-inferiority Trial

-Discusses a study on the effectiveness of a peer-provided treatment of PTSD and substance use disorder compared to clinician-provided treatment in a rural county in a Southwestern state.
+Discusses a study on the effectiveness of a peer-provided treatment of post-traumatic stress disorder (PTSD) and substance use disorder compared to clinician-provided treatment in a rural county in a Southwestern state.
 Breaks down data by age and diagnosis, among other factors.

 Author(s): Annette S. Crisanti, Cristina Murray-Krezan, Jessica Reno, Cynthia Killough